On the transition monoid of the Stallings automaton of a subgroup of a free group: Introduction

 Furthermore, the paper \cite{inspo} written by Birget, Margolis, Meakin and Weil unveiled a new way of characterizing properties of a finitely generated subgroup $K$ of a free group, this time by looking at algebraic properties of its Stallings automaton $\St(K)$, namely its transition monoid $M(K)$.
 In this article, the authors prove that the condition of a f.g. subgroup $K$ of a free group being pure (respectively, $p$-pure) is equivalent to the condition of $M(K)$ being aperiodic (respectively, $p$-periodic).
 Clearly, there are important instances of pseudovarieties of monoids involved in this result.

 Indeed, finite automata and finite monoids are deeply related and constitute important objects not only in mathematics but also in computer science.
 Moreover, pseudovarieties and varieties contribute greatly to the classification of finite monoids and rational lan\-guages.
 Hence, given a f.g. subgroup $K$ of a free group, there is a strong motivation to find further pseudovarietal properties of $M(K)$ (other than being aperiodic or $p$-periodic) that correspond to algebraic properties of $K$ (as a subgroup of the ambient free group).
-More concretely, let $K \leq F$ be a finitely generated subgroup of a free group $F$.
-For what pseudovarieties of monoids $\br{V}$ can we guarantee that $M(K) \in \br{V}$ implies $M(K\varphi) \in \br{V}$ for every automorphism $\varphi$ of $F$?
-We say that such pseudovarieties are \textbf{stable under every automorphism of $F$}.
+More concretely, let $A$ be a finite alphabet and let $K \leq_{f.g.} F_A$ be a finitely generated subgroup of the free group $F_A$ over $A$.
+For what pseudovarieties of monoids $\br{V}$ can we guarantee that $M(K) \in \br{V}$ implies $M(K\varphi) \in \br{V}$ for every automorphism $\varphi$ of $F_A$?
+We say that such pseudovarieties are \textbf{stable under every automorphism of $F_A$}.
 And what do those ``well-behaved'' pseudovarieties tell us about $K$ itself?
-Our main results concern pseudovarieties of a certain type that satisfy the previous property and some characterizations of the subgroups involved.